 The cockpit is sure to be the main social area as it’s just so roomy and can easily accommodate a large number of people.
 An offset entry from the swim platform is angled to allow the seats to be placed in an opposing fashion, which we’ve shown time and again provides a welcome conversational atmosphere.

 L-shaped seating to port leads forward to a doublewide observer’s seat that includes a seat back to convert from forward facing to aft.
 The helm seat also converts in the same manner by greatly expanding the capacity of the seating as a whole.
 Behind the helm is an additional bench seat.
 Drink holders are conveniently located, a snap-in carpet is standard and a standard cockpit table makes the area even more enjoyable.

-The aft seating is the key feature to enjoying the SDX 270 at any time that it isn’t underway.
-This three-across seating provides a comfortable place to relax while watching the kids in the water, or the sun dipping below the horizon.
+The aft seating is really the key feature to enjoying the SDX 270 at any time that it isn’t underway.
+This three across seating provides a comfortable place to relax while watching the kids in the water, or the sun dipping below the horizon.
 It’s not only comfortable but can be made more so by lifting the center of the leg supports to form a contoured chaise.

 Certainly neither we, nor Sea Ray, recommend ever using this area while underway, but while coving or at anchor it’s an ideal area to relax.

 Behind the aft seating is the swim platform, coming out 2’8” (.81 m) from the transom, so it has plenty of room for playtime.
 On our test boat it was covered in SeaDek non-skid matting ($654).
 There are two grab handles to the aft edge and the usual swim ladder is to starboard.
 However, we love the new manual swim step ($1,846) that flips out from the center of the platform.
 It provides a stair into the water that is both people and pet friendly.